-This call to VMLINK, with the :DOG and :CAT tags specified as options, address COMMAND 'EXEC VMLINK PRODC193 (:DOG :CAT'
+This call to VMLINK, with the :DOG and :CAT tags specified as options, passes this parameter list of tag-value pairs to the TESTER EXEC:

+PRODC193 :DOG Wolf :CAT Puff

 - 3. VMLINK always passes a parameter list to an exit.
 The first token is the disk identifier, which is the same as the identifier for stacked lines, except that there is no leading asterisk.
 See VMLINK usage note 4 in the CMS Command Reference.
 The rest of the tokens are the values of variables specified on the EXIT and PREEXIT options and :EXIT and :PREEXIT tags. - 4.
 VMLINK processes the :EXIT and :PREEXIT tags for all nicknames in the command and on :LIST tags.
-An exec on an EXIT or PREEXIT option or an exec on a \PEXIT or \EXIT control statement is called for each minidisk and SFS directory accessed.
-At each invocation, an exit exec has access to variable and tag data only for the particular minidisk or SFS directory. - 5.
-Only the :INVOKE tag for the first nickname on the command is processed, and the INVOKE option is processed only once.
+An exec on an EXIT or PREEXIT option or an exec on a PEXIT or EXIT control statement is called for each minidisk and SFS directory accessed.
+At each invocation, an exit exec has access to variable and tag data only for the particular minidisk or SFS directory.

+- 5. Only the :INVOKE tag for the first nickname on the command is processed, and the INVOKE option is processed only once.
 A routine called with the INVOKE option or the :INVOKE tag has access to variables for all the minidisks and/or SFS directories accessed. - 6.
 When VMLINK accesses an SFS directory, it replaces .CU with "DIR dirname".
 For example, this call to access MAINT's .SHIPS subdirectory specifies the TESTER EXEC as an exit: